 When conducting shock tests, payloads such as televisions are moved rapidly for a short time period 100 g or 11 m/s, to simulate a car hitting a pothole or a television being dropped under transport.

-Package testing and transport simulation testing are designed to simulate a product’s journey from when it is boxed at the factory until it reaches the customer.
+Package testing and transport vibration simulation is designed to simulate a product’s journey from when it is boxed at the factory until it reaches the customer.

 Environmental Stress Screening - ESS